-7 Conclusion
+7 CONCLUSION

-In this paper we have presented a novel provenance evaluation strategy for Datalog specifications.
+In this article we have presented a novel provenance evaluation strategy for Datalog specifications.
 The provenance evaluation strategy extends tuples in the IDB with proof annotations.
 With the help of proof annotations, provenance queries can construct minimal proof trees incrementally.
-Our method has very small overheads at logic evaluation time in comparison to standard top-down evaluation or a naïve provenance methods that encode provenance information explicitly.
+Our method has very small overheads at logic evaluation time in comparison to standard topdown evaluation or a naïve provenance methods that encode provenance information explicitly.
 Hence, our method enables debugging of large-scale logic specifications for the first time.
-We have implemented our provenance method in a high performance Datalog engine called Soufflé [24], and demonstrated its feasibility through the DOOP program analysis framework.
-We show that the runtime overheads of the provenance evaluation strategy are approximately $1.27\times$ , and the memory overheads are $1.45\times$ .
+We have implemented our provenance method in a high performance Datalog engine called Soufflé [Jordan et al. 2016], and demonstrated its feasibility through the Doop program analysis framework.
+We show that the runtime overheads of the provenance evaluation strategy are approximately $1.31\times$ , and the memory overheads are $1.76 \times$ .